Pearl Petroleum: Operations

-Pearl Petroleum is one of the largest private investors in the oil and gas sector of the Kurdistan Region of Iraq (KRI), having invested around USD 1.76 billion from inception to December 2019.
+Pearl Petroleum is one of the largest private investors in the oil and gas sector of the Kurdistan Region of Iraq (KRI), having invested around US$1.76 billion from inception to December 2019.
 It supplies the fuel to generate electricity to the major cities of the KRI.

 In the first stage of the commissioning of the Khor Mor field, Crescent Petroleum and Dana Gas recommissioned existing gas wells, built gas separation and treatment facilities, and constructed 180 km of pipeline across mountainous terrain.
 Crescent Petroleum and Dana Gas commenced gas deliveries to the Erbil power plant in October 2008.

 In the second stage of the project commissioning, completed in 2011, Pearl Petroleum installed a two-train liquid petroleum gas (LPG) plant with current gas production capacity of 330 e6ft3/d at standard conditions.

 In 2018, Pearl Petroleum completed a plant de-bottlenecking project to increase gas output by 30%.
 It currently produces 100,000 barrels of oil equivalent (boe) per day in the KRI.
 The daily production includes 430 million cubic feet of gas per day (12.15 MSm³/d) and 15,500 barrels of condensate, with an LPG capacity of over 1,000 tonnes per day.
-Pearl Petroleum’s total cumulative production from 2008 to December 2019 was more than 294 million boe, including 1,198 billion cubic feet (30 billion cubic metres) of gas, 49.2 million barrels of condensate and 1.99 million tonnes of LPG.
+Pearl Petroleum's total cumulative production from 2008 to December 2019 was more than 294 million boe, including 1,198 billion cubic feet (30 billion cubic metres) of gas, 49.2 million barrels of condensate and 1.99 million tonnes of LPG.

 An impact assessment report authored by PwC estimated that the migration from diesel-powered electricity generation to cheaper, cleaner-burning natural gas has enabled the KRG to avoid more than 29 million tonnes of carbon dioxide equivalent from 2008 to 2017.
-Moreover, as gas is more affordable than diesel, the migration to gas was estimated to have helped the KRG save USD 19.2 billion during this period.
+Moreover, as gas is more affordable than diesel, the migration to gas was estimated to have helped the KRG save US$19.2 billion during this period.